Scanning Centrelink documents using an MFD 111-10010030

 - Have information about the form or letter, but not the customer

-- Barcodes with the word LETTER (such as CLK2LETTER) will not read correctly.
+- Contain the word LETTER (such as CLK2LETTER) and will not read correctly.
 This is because barcodes with LETTER are used for multiple reasons.
 Use a reclassification page for the image so it attaches to the customer record without needing to be manually classified

 Non-barcoded documents (often called ‘unstructured’ documents)